gsasha/homeassistant_addons/README.md

 ## Add-ons provided by this repository
 ### I2C OLED
-Project for displaying onto an I2C OLED 0.91" 128x32 on a RPi
+Project for displaying onto an I2C OLED 0.91" 128x32 and 128x64 on a RPi

 ### FlashForge
 Fork of [johnpdowling][original-addon-url] Flashforge Finder API add-on